 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X and the Sony A7 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.71x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.